 What is a rogue trader?

-They will often target the most vulnerable and then share their information with other criminals.
+They often target vulnerable people and may pass their details on to other criminals.

 Business Compliance Team